Blvckv31/Mythos-AI/README.md

 > A multi-persona, memory-driven AI system that simulates evolving intelligence through distinct behavioral agents.

-Built by **Blvck**, Mythos-AI is an experimental conversational framework where intelligence is not singular—but distributed across multiple persistent personas, each with its own identity, tone, and decision patterns.
+Mythos-AI is an experimental conversational framework where intelligence is not singular but distributed across multiple persistent personas, each with its own identity, tone, and decision patterns.

 It blends LLM orchestration, long-term memory, and behavioral routing to create the illusion of a system that doesn’t just respond… but persists.